 Unemployment benefits are subject to federal income taxes.

 When you submit your initial unemployment application, you can choose to have 10 percent of your weekly benefit withheld and sent to the IRS.

 You can also select or change your withholding status at any time by mailing a Request for Change in Withholding Status form to us at:

-Form 1099-G, Income Tax Statement, showing the amount of Unemployment Insurance benefits paid and amount of federal income tax withheld, will be in January following the calendar year in which you received benefits.
+Form 1099-G, Income Tax Statement, showing the amount of Unemployment Insurance benefits paid and amount of federal income tax withheld, will be available for download from the claim status tool in January following the calendar year in which you received benefits.

 You don't need to include a copy of the form with your income tax return.
 We provide the IRS with a copy of this information.